Statement of Educational Effectiveness

-The following data reflect the number of graduates from each degree earned from 2010-2018 and identifies ministerial/religious vocations held by students at the time of graduation, their admittance into further educational studies, or other positions not particularly related to a graduate’s field of study:
+Direct measurement of educational effectiveness includes placement upon graduation.
+The following data reflect the number of graduates from each degree earned from 2010-2020 and identifies ministerial/religious vocations held by students at the time of graduation, their admittance into further educational studies, or other positions not particularly related to a graduate’s field of study:

-The table shows that 87% of Associate of Divinity, 74% of Bachelor of Arts in Religion, 82% of Master of Arts (Religion), 87% of Master of Arts in Church Ministries, and 95% of Master of Divinity graduates from 2010-2018 entered the next level of academic study or held a vocational position related to their fields of study at the time of graduation.
+The table shows that 94% of Associate of Divinity, 74% of Bachelor of Arts in Religion, 83% of Master of Arts (Religion), 88% of Master of Arts in Church Ministries, and 87% of Master of Divinity graduates from 2010-2020 entered the next level of academic study or held a vocational position related to their fields of study at the time of graduation.